 Then there’s payment gateway processing fees.
 Credit card fees.
 Costs to move goods from the factory and store them in the warehouse.

 Then all the delivery costs.
-You need to pay for them to be picked, packed and shipped to the customer.
+You have to pay for them to be picked, packed and shipped to the customer.
 There’s also the costs of refunds or damages to pay for.

 Clearly you need to keep track of all these costs.
 You’ll need IT skills to set up your e-Commerce reporting system and dashboard with your finance team.
 IT can help you decide :-